 The right to privacy and confidentiality is critical to any consideration of stigma and discrimination in the Caribbean.
+The Constitutions of the Caribbean countries treat the matter of privacy and confidentiality to search and seizure circumstances.
 Neither the constitutions nor the laws contemplate the need for privacy and confidentiality as they relate to HIV.
 This issue is tackled and addressed in the proposed CARICOM Model Legislation on HIV as presented by PANCAP.